This article may contain compensated links. Please read the disclosure for more info.

-This printable Piano Key Notes and Chord Finder is a handy little tool for beginning pianists!
-Just print, fold and place behind the keys, matching it where indicated with "middle-C".
+This printable Treble Piano Key Notes and Chord Finder is a handy little DIY tool for beginning pianists!
+Just print it, fold it and place it behind the piano keys on your keyboard, matching it as indicated with "middle-C."

 Simply match the first line with the middle of any key you want your chord from, and two more notes to complete the chord will line up.
 Presto!
 An instant chord finder.

-You can also print on thicker paper, cut in half and use the two sides separately.
+You can also print on thicker paper, cut it in half and use the two sides separately.

 Click on the link or picture below to get your free copy:

-Use the tool above as you start learning the notes and how to read sheet music, and you will learn all the note names easier.
+Use the note and chord finder tool (above) as you start learning the notes on the treble clef and how to read sheet music, and you will learn all the note names much more effortlessly.

 Of course, since you will learn these basic chord patterns by heart very quickly, you might find that after using this key notes finder a couple of times, you will hardly need it anymore..

 I hope you'll find this little piano key note finder as helpful as I have. 😉